kwaledesign/Coding-Standards/css.md

 In order to maintain modularity a component must adhere to the following:

 * Component styles must not declare any explicit size constraints, allowing the module to scale to it's parent container.
-A component can be placed into a layout component, i.e. a grid; or extended with a layout class, but it must never be given an explicit width.
+A component can be placed inside a layout component, i.e. a grid; or extended with a layout class, but it must never be given an explicit width.
 * A component must remain independent from siblings, children, and parents allowing for arbitrarily placement within a design system.
+This means that CSS ID Selectors must be avoided to allow components to remain non-unique (able to appear on the same page more than once).
-* Avoid CSS ID selectors - components must remain non-unique, able to appear multiple times on the page.
-A component's name must be unique to project - only instances of same component can have same name.
-* Re-using a component also means re-using its behavior.
-To use the same component with differing behavior requires a sub-component.
+* A component's name must be unique to the project to ensure that only instances of the same component can have the same  name.
+Re-using a component also means re-using its behavior.
+To use the same component with differing behavior requires a new component.
 * Selectors must remain context free and un-coupled to HTML.
 Never use HTML elements within css selectors or cascading selectors for multiple components.

 #### Element
 An element is a context-dependant descendent of an object that performs a certain function and is represented by an additional class for a component or a descendent css selector.
-Elements are denoted by the use of `__` (double underscores) i.e. `.component-name__element-name`.
+Elements are denoted by the use of `__` (double underscores) i.e. `.component-name__element-name` in order to maintain the elements context, maintain control of the cascade, and avoid location-dependant selectors [[2]](README.md#works-cited).

-* Elements are context-dependant - they are only used within the context of their parent component.
+* Elements are context-dependant - they are only used within the context of their parent object.
-* Element name must be unique within the scope of its component and must have a unique name to be used within a css rule
+* Element name must be unique within the scope of its object and must have a unique name to be used within a css rule
 * Elements can be repeated within a component, i.e. tabs or navigation elements
-* An element's class name includes its component-name and element-name to maintain the elements context, maintain control of the cascade, and avoid location-dependant selectors [[2]](README.md#works-cited).

 Example:
 ```scss